sealchain-project/sealchain/CONTRIBUTING.md

 ### Code Quality

-Cardano SL uses [HLint](https://github.com/ndmitchell/hlint) as a code quality tool.
+Sealchain uses [HLint](https://github.com/ndmitchell/hlint) as a code quality tool.

 You can install it using `stack install hlint` command.

-To check Cardano SL code run this script (from the `cardano-sl` root directory):
+To check Sealchain code run this script (from the `sealchain` root directory):

 ```
 $ ./scripts/haskell/lint.sh